key4hep/k4geo/detector/calorimeter/README.md

 ## Segmented Crystal ECAL (SCEPCal)

 ### o1_v01
 Introduced the segmented crystal ECAL with timing layer.
-The main crystals in the segmented layer can be configured in towers with varying front/rear granularities, see https://github.com/wonyongc/SCEPCal for images.
+The main crystals in the segmented layer can be configured in towers with varying front/rear granularities, see https://github.com/wonyongc/SCEPCal for images and a more thorough readme.
 The main layer is pseudo-projective with a controllable pointing offset from the IP.
 The timing layer is pure-projective.
 The main layer of segmented crystals and timing layer are implemented as separate subdetectors.